parsambni/StackCalc-Infix-Expression-Evaluator/README.md

   ```

 ## Why Use This Project?
-This project is not just a calculator—it’s a practical demonstration of data structures and algorithms in action.
+StackCalc Infix Expression Evaluator is more than just a calculator—it’s a practical demonstration of data structures and algorithms in action.
 By exploring the conversion and evaluation process, you gain insights into how compilers and interpreters handle mathematical expressions.
 It’s a fantastic resource for both learning and expanding your programming skills.

 ## Contributions and Feedback
 Your feedback is important!
 If you have suggestions, find bugs, or want to contribute new features (like additional functions or improved error handling), feel free to fork the repository and submit pull requests.
 Join the discussion and help make this tool even better.